(I hope you won't give too much weight to my one negative review; there are two sides to every story and the others are consistently positive. :)

 What I do, as a speaker and author, is offer what I call "developmental do-overs."
 If your relationships in adult life aren't full of trust, healthy inter-dependence (as opposed to co-dependence), the ability to get what you want without denying that to others, and other great skills for happy and fulfilling relationships, the origin of your concerns is in your first seven years, every time.
 I help people gather the resources they may have missed back then, for a better life now.

-I travel with a 30 lb female terrier mix, Journey, who loves people but is not great with other dogs.
+I travel with a 38 lb female Rat Terrier-mix, Journey, who loves people but is not great with other animals.
 I adopted her after I hit the road from St. Louis, from a shelter in Chattanooga.
-She's a senior, like me (about 9-1/2 years old, they thought), and seems to have had a rough life.
+She's a senior, like me (about 11 years old, they thought), and seems to have had a rough life.
 Surrendered to the shelter by a homeless man who couldn't feed her any more, she had several health problems that took months to treat.
 She's in good health now and a good traveler who likes to walk and smell EVERYthing!
+She is ALWAYS on a leash and under my management, unless she has an empty fenced yard made available to her.

 I'm truly nomadic now, having sold my home before I left St. Louis.
-After this year, I hope to know where I want to live (not in the Midwest anymore, for sure)...or that I want to continue FT on the road.
+As I travel, I hope to discover where I want to live (not in the Midwest anymore, for sure)...or that I want to continue FT on the road.
 I lived in StL for only 10 years--went there to take a job--but grew up in the Kansas City area -- Overland Park, KS, to be precise.
+I'm currently focused on western Oregon as a possible place to settle.

 Class B+ with a 10'6" overhead clearance.
 24' in length and completely self-contained.